Constructing your next offshore wind farm? Manage and mitigate the risk to the environment and marine life by reducing underwater noise.

 Computer modelling of underwater noise from offshore wind is a complex, multidisciplinary effort with no off-the-shelf solution.
 Modelling and managing underwater noise comprises four main steps, requiring multidisciplinary capabilities and reliable prediction tools.

-- The calculated sound field is combined with population distributions of noise sensitive species
+- Calculating the sound field, combined with population distributions of noise sensitive species

-- Considering the animal behavioural response to the noise then enables an assessment of the risk of impact.
+- Considering the animal behavioural response to the noise for an assessment of the impact risk.